eZmaxinc/eZmax-SDK-objc/docs/ObjectEzsigndocumentApi.md

         completionHandler: (void (^)(EzsigndocumentGetDownloadUrlV1Response* output, NSError* error)) handler;
 ```

-Retrieve a URL to download documents.
+Retrieve a URL to download documents

 This endpoint returns URLs to different files that can be downloaded during the signing process.
 These links will expire after 5 minutes so the download of the file should be made soon after retrieving the link.